 Your labour may be short or long, difficult or easy.
 It may not be as you expected and this is okay, at the end of it you get to say "hello" to your baby!

 Holding, cuddling and skin to skin contact will bring feelings of safety and security.
-It can also stimulate hormones, such as Oxytocin, which help us feel good, and triggers nurturing feelings and behaviors.
+It can also stimulate hormones, such as Oxytocin, which help us feel good, and triggers nurturing feelings and behaviours.

 If you have a day that is not going as you expected, try skin to skin contact with your baby.
 This stimulates the feel good hormones (Oxytocin) and may help your baby settle.